breuleux/earl-grey/README.md

 `let` keyword, assuming they don't already exist.
 You only need `let` if you are shadowing an existing variable.
-I recommend only using `var` if absolutely necessary -- if you follow that advice it is basically impossible to make scoping errors (the compiler will whine loudly).
+I recommend only using `var` if absolutely necessary -- if you follow that advice it is basically impossible to make scoping errors.

 Note that the `var` and `let` keywords can be used inside patterns.
 For instance: